Legislative Updates

 A long-awaited unrestricted equal rights bill for adult adoptees has been introduced in the California Senate.

-Long anticipated but finally introduced in the California Senate today, SB381 is an incredibly simple bill with a powerful promise.
+Long anticipated, SB 381 is an incredibly simple bill with a powerful promise.
 The bill strikes out discriminatory provisions in current California law and simply adds:

 Notwithstanding any other provision of law, the State Registrar shall provide to an adopted person who is 18 years of age or older and who was born in this state, or to a direct line descendant of a deceased adopted person, a copy of the adopted person’s original birth certificate and any evidence of the adoption previously filed with the State Registrar.